Eustace the Monk

 Eustace the Monk (Eustache le Moine; c.
-1170 – 24 August 1217), born Eustace Busket, was a mercenary and pirate, in the tradition of medieval outlaws.
-The birthplace of Eustace was not far from Boulogne.
+1170 – 24 August 1217), born Eustace Busket, was a French pirate and mercenary, one of the most famous pirates of the early 13th century, in the grand tradition of medieval outlaws.
+The birthplace of Eustace was not far from Boulogne, France.
 A 1243 document mentions a Guillaume le Moine, seigneur de Course, which indicates that the family lived in that vicinity.

+An extraordinary, formidable, and provocative figure, he long appeared as a highway robber.
+He became entangled in the conflict between the Capetians and the Plantagenets, pitting Philip Augustus of France against John, King of England.
+He regularly switched his allegiance among the two.
+Defeated and captured by the English at the Battle of Sandwich in 1217, he was beheaded.

 Life

 Early life

 Eustace was born a younger son of Baudoin Busket, a lord of the county of Boulogne.
 According to his biography, he went to Toledo, Spain, and studied black magic there.
 The author of the Histoire des Ducs de Normandie wrote in Eustace's own day, "No one would believe the marvels he accomplished, nor those which happened to him many times."
 He later returned home to become a Benedictine monk at St Samer Abbey near Calais, and then left the monastery to avenge his murdered father.
 Other sources, however, suggest that his father died soon after 1190.
 The same sources mention that by 1202, Eustace was the seneschal and bailiff of the count of Boulogne, Renaud de Dammartin, and that in c.
 1204, the two quarrelled and, accused of mishandling his stewardship, Eustace fled and was declared an outlaw.
 Renaud confiscated his lands and fields; Eustace supposedly burned two mills in retaliation.